shaikhalamin/laravelrest/README.md

 	php artisan config:cache
-	#if you don't get client token then make sure set password_client=1 from oauth_clients table
+	#if you dont get client token then make sure set password_client=1 from oauth_clients table
 	#Or you can run the following command to make client and set password_client to 1
 	php artisan passport:client --password
 	 #now open http://localhost:8000/oauth/token in postman